By using this site, you agree to the Privacy Policy and Terms of Use.

 Honorable Mentions

-Bissell PowerClean FurFinder for $210: This was our previous top pick for cordless vacuums, and it’s still a great affordable stick vacuum.
-But if you’re looking for a cheap option, the regular Bissell PowerClean ($200) is a touch cheaper since it doesn’t come with the FurFinder upholstery attachment, while Dyson and Ryobi’s vacuums have more powerful suction for pet hair.
+Bissell PowerClean FurFinder for $200: This was our previous top pick for the best cordless vacuum, and it’s still a great affordable stick vacuum.
+But the regular Bissell PowerClean ($150) is a touch cheaper since it doesn’t come with the FurFinder upholstery attachment, while Dyson and Ryobi’s vacuums have more powerful suction for pet hair.

-Black and Decker Dustbuster Flex for $95: This is another cool handheld vacuum that’s great for cars, or even indoor areas like staircases.
-It has a 4-foot hose, longer than most compact vacuums, and has a handy little charging mount that the accessories clip into.
+Black and Decker Dustbuster Flex for $110: This is another cool handheld vacuum that’s great for cars or even indoor areas like staircases.
+It has a 4-foot hose, longer than most compact vacuums, and a handy little charging mount that the accessories clip into.
 And thank goodness for the charging mount, since the battery only lasts 15 minutes.

 Tineco Pure One Station 5 for $459: If you want a cordless stick vacuum but don’t want to deal with emptying it all the time, this Tineco vacuum comes with a self-emptying docking station.
 You’ll eventually have to empty the station, but it’s a great bonus feature and keeps the vacuum from falling over around your home since it’s stored safely in the docking station.